Here are 10 vintage fishing lures that still catch fish (if you're brave enough to tie them to your line).

 The lure came in six other paint schemes.
 The Flap Tail also came in a Junior model, which was half the size of its larger brethren, and a Standard 4-inch model.
-This lure works well on, of course, musky and pike.
+This lure works well on musky and pike.
 But it also made a name for itself catching big striped bass.

 7. Eppinger Dardevle

-Eppinger decided to improve on the design, so he began hammering metal until he got a heavyweight spoon the was thinner in the middle than it was on the edges.
+Eppinger decided to improve on the design, so he began hammering metal until he got a heavyweight spoon that was thinner in the middle than on the edges.
 Rather than a line-twisting spinning motion, this design gave the spoon a unique wobble when retrieved.